ignacioct/A-CSPScheduling/readme.md

 * The scheduler aims to solve a high school subjects scheduling problem.
 * The search algorithm is applied on a version of the Travelling Salesman Problem.

-All the details about the problems and the implementation is detailed in the *A-CSPSchedulingrt.pdf* file, which was used for the University Delivery.
+All the details about the problems and the implementation is detailed in the *report.pdf* file, which was used for the University delivery.